"Images" Support Groups

 If you have had or are considering gastric bypass surgery, Images offers a comfortable place to talk about the changes that occur with surgical weight loss.
 There is no charge for the support group, and you can bring a support person with you, if you wish.

-All meetings are held from 6:30 - 7:30 pm in the Medical Office Building 2 at Genesis Medical Center, East campus.
+All meetings are held on the third Monday of each month, from 6:30 - 7:30 pm in the Medical Office Building 2 at Genesis Medical Center, East Rusholme Campus.
 Signs for meeting room location will be posted the evening of support group.
 You do not need to register to attend Images.
 If you wish to call and find out what the day and topic of the month is, feel free to contact our office at 563-421-8361.

 East Conference Center is in the lower level of Medical Office Building 2 and Interconnect Lounge is located between MOB Buildings 1 and 2.